marcharper/python-ternary/README.md

 pyplot.show()
 ```

-In this case the kwarg boundary indicates whether you wish to evaluate points on the boundary of the partition (which is sometimes undesirable).
+In this case the keyword argument *boundary* indicates whether you wish to evaluate points on the boundary of the partition (which is sometimes undesirable).

 ![](https://camo.githubusercontent.com/c8727b30461d45b860cb49bfde4f48e0f76526ff/687474703a2f2f692e696d6775722e636f6d2f6b586d317075462e6a7067)